leila68/Axb/doc/Readme.md

 col_idx:[0,0,1,1,2,2,3]<br>

 The CSR storage of the sparse matrix in Figure 1 is shown above.
-As shown, the non-zero element 5 in row 1 and column 1 is stored in *val[row_ptr[1]+1]* and its column index is stored in *col_idx[row_ptr[1]+1]* where one is the offset of the element from the first element in row one.
+As shown, the nonzero element 5 in row 1 and column 1 is stored in *val[row_ptr[1]+1]* and its column index is stored in *col_idx[row_ptr[1]+1]* where one is the offset of the element from the first element in row one.

-**1-2- CSC:** Storing the non-zero elements of a sparse matrix into a linear array is done by going over each column in order, and writing the non-zero elements to a linear array in the order they appear in the walk.
-Location and row indices of non-zero elements of the *val* array are in order stored in *col_ptr* and *row_idx*.
-The first element of column *i* is stored in val[col_ptr[i]] and the row index of the non-zero elements in *val[j]* is stored in *row_idx[j]*.
+**1-2- CSC:** Storing the nonzero elements of a sparse matrix into a linear array is done by going over each column in order, and writing the nonzero elements to a linear array in the order they appear in the walk.
+Location and row indices of nonzero elements of the *val* array are in order stored in *col_ptr* and *row_idx*.
+The first element of column *j* is stored in val[col_ptr[j]] and the row index of the nonzero elements in *val[j]* is stored in *row_idx[j]*.

 val:[1,3,5,4,6,2,7]<br>
 col_ptr:[0,2,4,6,7]<br>
 row_idx:[0,1,1,2,2,3,3]<br>

 The CSC storage of the sparse matrix in Figure 1 is shown above.
-As shown, the non-zero element 5 in column 1 and row 1 is stored in *val[col_ptr[1]+0]* and its row index is stored in *row_idx[col_ptr[1]]+0]* where zero is the offset of the element from the first column.<br>
+As shown, the nonzero element 5 in column 1 and row 1 is stored in *val[col_ptr[1]+0]* and its row index is stored in *row_idx[col_ptr[1]]+0]* where zero is the offset of the element from the first column.<br>

-**1-3- Diagonal Formats:** Since in a banded matrix, non-zero elements are limited to diagonal bands, we only need to store elements based on their diagonals.
+**1-3- Diagonal Formats:** Since in a banded matrix, nonzero elements are limited to diagonal bands, we only need to store elements based on their diagonals.
 For this storage format, two implementations are presented.
-The first one stores non-zero elements diagonal by diagonal, and the second one stores them row by row.<br>
+The first one stores nonzero elements diagonal by diagonal, and the second one stores them row by row.<br>

 **Diagonal 1:** The first diagonal format stores diagonals in a two-dimensional array that each row contains one diagonal.
-So, the row numbers of this matrix is equal to number of non-zero diagonals of the banded matrix.
-Figure 1 can be considered as a banded matrix and its corresponding diagonal format is shown below. *dd* is the array that stores diagonals. we store non-zero elements (diagonals) in *dd*.
+So, the row numbers of this matrix is equal to number of nonzero diagonals of the banded matrix.
+Figure 1 can be considered as a banded matrix and its corresponding diagonal format is shown below. *dd* is the array that stores diagonals. we store nonzero elements (diagonals) in *dd*.
 Size of *Offset* shows the number of diagonals. *offset[i]=0* is the main diagonal.
 *offsset[i]<0* is up-diagonal, and *offset[i]>0* is sub-diagonal.<br>